Anal Cunt

-Anal Cunt, also known as AxCx and A.C., was an American grindcore band that formed in Newton, Massachusetts, in 1988.
-From its inception, the band underwent a number of line-up changes and never had a bass player.
+Anal Cunt, also called AxCx and A.C., was an American grindcore band that formed in Newton, Massachusetts, in 1988.
+From its inception, the band underwent a number of line-up changes and never had a bassist.
 The band, known for its flippant and noisy musical style as well as controversial lyrics, released eight full-length studio albums in addition to a number of compilations and extended plays.
 Anal Cunt disbanded in 2011 after the group's founder and frontman, Seth Putnam, died of a suspected heart attack.

 The band is often referred to by their initials A.C. (often written as AxCx) due to the offensive nature of their name and censorship limits on some radio and publications, and many of their album covers simply display the initials A.C.
-However, the band managed to subvert even this abbreviation by drawing these letters in a manner resembling an anus and a vulva.
+However, the band managed to subvert even this abbreviation by drawing these letters in a manner resembling an anus and a vulva, which can be seen on many of their albums.

-The group's early material contained no pre-written lyrics or music.
-Rather, the band developed an entirely improvised style which consisted of extremely loud, fast, and aggressive noise.
-Over time, the band gradually shifted their style and slowly began to incorporate more riffs and pre-written lyrics into their songs.
-It was not until then that Anal Cunt had earned the reputation for intentionally being outrageous and offensive.
-2010 and 2011 saw the release of their final two albums: a "cock rock" album entitled Fuckin' A, and an album of material similar to their old grindcore albums called Wearing Out Our Welcome.
+Putnam originally formed the band as a joke, and they intended to only record one demo and do one show; however, they were active up to 2011, despite several brief break-ups.
+The group's early material contained no pre-written lyrics or music and instead relied on improvised, loud, fast, unintelligible screaming.
+The band gradually incorporate more riffs and pre-written lyrics into their songs, as well as earned the reputation for being intentionally outrageous and obscene.
+2010 and 2011 saw the release of their final two albums: a "cock rock" album titled Fuckin' A, and an album similar to their older material called Wearing Out Our Welcome.

 History

-Formation (1988)
+Formation in 1988

 Anal Cunt was founded on March 1, 1988 in Newton, Massachusetts (a city adjacent to Boston) by Seth Putnam, who had previously been a member of bands such as Executioner and Satan's Warriors.
-The name Anal Cunt came from Putnam's attempt "to get the most offensive, stupid, dumb, etc. name possible".
+The name "Anal Cunt" came from Putnam's attempt "to get the most offensive, stupid, dumb, etc. name possible".
 A common misconception is that the band is named after the song "Anal Cunt" by GG Allin, but in fact Allin's song was written years after the band had started.
 The band did, however, later in their career render tribute to him by recording a version of "I'll Slice Your Fucking Throat (If You Fuck with Me)", originally recorded by Allin and the Murder Junkies.

-In Q magazine's 2005 book The Greatest Rock & Pop Miscellany Ever!, Anal Cunt was included in a list of "25 Band Names That Should Have Stayed on the Drawing Board".
-Putnam originally formed the band as a joke, and they were supposed to only record one demo and do one show; however, they were active up to 2011, despite several brief break-ups.

 Originally, the band was to produce a form of 'anti-music', without rhythm, beats, riffs, lyrics, song titles or any other of the normal features of a band, an approach exemplified by the 5643 Song EP.